Sign in

 Weather Resistant

-Pros & Cons of the Different Types of Formwork (Shuttering)
+Pros & Cons of Different Types of Formwork (Shuttering)

-Formwork and shuttering are both essential components of the concrete pouring and curing process in the construction process.
-Here are examples of various pros and cons for different types of formwork and shuttering.
+Formwork and shuttering are critical in the concrete pouring and curing phases.
+Below are pros and cons of various types:

 Timber Formwork/Shuttering